MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 Contoso admins set up Traffic Manager to direct inbound web requests to the web apps running on the osTicket web tier.

 1. They create a Traffic Manager resource (`osticket.trafficmanager.net`) from the Azure Marketplace.
-They use priority routing so that East US 2 is the primary site.
+They use priority routing so that `East US 2` is the primary site.
 They place the resource in their infrastructure resource group (`ContosoInfraRG`).
 Note that Traffic Manager is global and not bound to a specific location.

     ![Traffic Manager](./media/contoso-migration-refactor-linux-app-service-mysql/traffic-manager1.png)

 2. Now, they configure Traffic Manager with endpoints.
-They add the East US 2 web app as the primary site (**osticket-eus2**), and the Central US app as secondary (`osticket-cus`).
+They add the web app in `East US 2` as the primary site (`osticket-eus2`), and the app in `Central US` as the secondary site (`osticket-cus`).

     ![Traffic Manager](./media/contoso-migration-refactor-linux-app-service-mysql/traffic-manager2.png)